reversesigh/alter_desktop/README.md

 **A note on the latest version of GNOME** - GNOME users may need to modify their desktop settings to get the System Tray to work, depending on your GNOME version and current settings.

-**A note on Desktop Environments** - Scripts were tested on a customized GNOME 42 on Arch (System Tray works) and the default GNOME settings for Fedora and Ubuntu (does not show a visible System Tray).
+**A note on Desktop Environments and Distributions** - Scripts were tested on a customized GNOME 42 on Arch (System Tray works) and the default GNOME settings for Fedora 36 and Ubuntu 24.04 (does not show a visible System Tray).
+You may have better luck if you are using older vesions of these distributions.
 Scripts have not been tested on other environments yet (XFCE, KDE, etc.,) but *should* work

 **A note on Keplr** - Currently researching possibilities of Keplr integration.
 At this point Keplr integration is not available.